0xAtelerix/sdk/Readme.md

 ## Multichain data access and synchronization

-The same example test also shows how to bootstrap multichain reads: it creates a `Subscriber`, opens the MDBX databases via `NewMultichainStateAccessDB`, and then constructs `MultichainStateAccess`.
+The same example test also shows how to bootstrap multichain reads.
+You have two backends:

+- **MDBX (default)** – open with `NewMultichainStateAccessDB` or `NewMultichainStateAccessDBWith` (pass a custom opener).
+Then wrap with `NewMultichainStateAccess`.
+- **SQLite** – if your fetcher produces SQLite snapshots, open with `NewMultichainStateAccessSQLDB` and wrap with `NewMultichainStateAccessSQL` (implements the same `MultichainReader` interface).

+Once you have a `MultichainReader`, construct `MultichainStateAccess` (MDBX) or use the SQLite reader directly and hand it to `BatchProcesser`.
 Turning that into a real workflow involves three extra steps.

 1. **Describe the data you need.** During startup, call the subscriber helpers before you run the appchain.
 Use concrete chain IDs and SDK address types: